 Although all regulations have the mutual goal to protect personal data, you will notice by reading this post that GDPR is human rights-centric, whereas CCPA and PDPA are very commercial.

-In this blog, we will present a comparative analysis of these 3 regulations to highlight their differences and similarities.
+In this blog, we will present a comparative analysis of these 3 data protection regulations to highlight their differences and similarities.

 |Formulated by||European Union||Singapore||California|